plissken2013es/glitch-torpedo-js13k2016/README.md

 (done) Add glitchs, rotations and screen magic to add fun (done) Add small tutorial
 (done) Paint a nice? cover for this game
-- Give replay option to players at game end
+(done) Add ninja mode for subs (optional)
-- Review disconnection issues with 2 players
+- Add music (optional)
 - Remove console.logs & join JS in one file
-- Add ninja mode for subs (optional)
+- Review disconnection issues with 2 players
-- Add music (optional)
+- Give replay option to players at game end